Dr Jan-Michael Mewes

 Computational Quantum Chemistry from Bonn

-CT states are crucial in (nature’s) photochemistry as well as our technology (e.g. OPV and OLED).
+I am interested in charge-transfer (CT) states and how to model them accurately, including the molecular environment.
+CT states are crucial in (nature’s) photochemistry as well as in important technologies (e.g. OPV and OLED).

 Recent and important articles:

-ΔDFT approaches LR-CC2 quality for INVEST emitters but is 100 times faster
+ΔDFT provides CC2 accuracy for INVEST emitters but is 100 times faster

-Introducing ROKS/PCM: Singlet-triplet gaps with 0.5 kcal/mol precision
+Introducing ROKS/PCM: ST gaps for DA-TADF with 0.5 kcal/mol precision

 SS-PCM: Equilibrium solvation for long-lived excited states (mostly ADC)

-I teach and develop density functional theory: The most efficient and robust electronic-structure method available to mankind.
-My projects focus on the interface between molecular and periodic systems, on London dispersion, and on establishing best practices for standard DFT calculations (recent article).
+I teach and develop density functional theory: The most efficient electronic-structure method out there.
+The projects focus on the interface between molecular and periodic systems, on efficient composite (3c)-methods, London dispersion, and on best practices for standard DFT calculations.
+Recently, the modeling of lanthanide complexes moved into the focus.

 Recent and important articles: